guox601/Randomforestmodel/README.md

 RF.m: MATLAB code implementing the Random Forest algorithm for training on the dataset.
 Trained Model File
 RF.mat: This file contains the trained Random Forest model, which can be loaded for predictions.

+Please note that the output for microplastic abundance is measured in items per cubic meter (items/m³).